 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many pupils.
 These are evident from Reception through to KS2.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers as they move through the school.
-3 Internal and external assessments indicate that maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils 4 Our assessments, observations and discussions with pupils and families indicate that the education and wellbeing of many of our disadvantaged pupils continues to be affected by the impact of the partial school closures during the COVID-19 pandemic, and to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading and maths.
-5 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due lack of enrichment opportunities.
+3 Internal and external assessments indicate that Maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils nationally 4 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due lack of enrichment opportunities.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been between lower than for non-disadvantaged pupils.
+5 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
+6